Christmas Celebrations in a Thai School

 The Christmas event concluded, and the students entered their classrooms to exchange gifts and enjoy treats.

-One teacher invited me to his classroom, where the students didn't know me, and I didn't know them; I had never taught them lessons; despite this, they just came and started giving me snacks.
+One teacher invited me to his classroom, where the students didn't know me, and I didn't know them.
+I had never taught them lessons, but despite this, they just came and started giving me snacks.

-At first, I thought only one or two students would give me something, but more and more just started giving me snacks.
+At first, I thought only one or two students would give me something, but more and more, they just started giving me snacks.
 It got to the point where I couldn't carry everything!

 I shed a tear in private after that!